baowenxuan/baowenxuan.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Wenxuan Bao (鲍文轩 in Chinese).
 I am a third-year Ph.D. student in the <a href='https://cs.illinois.edu/'>Department of Computer Science</a> at the University of Illinois Urbana-Champaign (UIUC).
 I am in the <a href='https://isail-laboratory.github.io/'>iSAIL Lab</a> and my supervisor is <a href='https://www.hejingrui.org/'>Prof. Jingrui He</a>.
-Before that, I earned by B.Eng. degree in Automation from <a href='https://www.tsinghua.edu.cn/'>Tsinghua University</a>.
+Before that, I earned my B.Eng. degree in <a href='https://www.au.tsinghua.edu.cn/'>Automation</a> and a Minor in <a href='http://www.stat.tsinghua.edu.cn/'>Statistics</a> at <a href='https://www.tsinghua.edu.cn/'>Tsinghua University</a>.